MikAoJk/knarreviktoppen/README.md

 ### Deployment

-Deployment is triggerd with GitHub Actions
-The result is available here: https://mikaojk.github.io/knarreviktoppen/
+Deployment is currently triggerd with GitHub Actions The website is available here: https://mikaojk.github.io/knarreviktoppen/